 We don't know whether Bathsheba was being modest or not.
 What we do know is that her story gives a very powerful reason for us to act appropriately at all times.

 In other words: act married.
 If we're married, courting, in a committed relationship, our behavior needs to reflect that.
 It's not okay for us to flirt and be seductive or coy with persons who are not our partners (it's not okay at any time for us God-girls and God-guys), but it's especially distasteful when we are in a committed relationship.

-People should be able to tell at least two things by our interaction with other:
+People should be able to tell at least two things from our interactions with others:

 Modesty speaks to the way we act, the way we speak (including the things we talk about) and how we dress.
 In this world where everyone is trying to dress "as bare as they dare" and to say whatever is on their minds, it's hard to stand on principles.

 However, if we are to be good ambassadors of our Heavenly Father the King of kings, being modest is a small thing to do.